AN: This story starts in the year 293 AL. A Game of Thrones begins in 298 AL. King Robert was crowned in 281 AL.

 "You didn't either; not back then," said Jon.
 Harry was struck by how old Lord Arryn was.
 The lines on his face had never seem so long.

-Robert looked back at his son then, and his eyes went right through him.
+Robert looked down at his son, and his eyes went right through him.
 "Reminds me of Ned."

 Lord Jon agreed wholeheartedly.
 "Another stubborn, honorable fool."

 "That he is, the bloody runt."
 Robert chuckled.
 "How long's it been since I last saw him?
-A decade?"
-The king took a long pull from his cup, wine dribbling down his bearded chin.
+Four years?
+Five" The king took a long pull from his cup.
+Wine dribbled down his bearded chin.
 "But you, boy...
 I can't decide if you're the worst of Cersei and I, or the best..."

 And then he struck Harry across his chest with a blow so strong it knocked him from his feet.
 It was so swift, so sudden, even Jon was caught off guard.

 "I've said my peace.
 Either you whip the boy, or I will."
 He leaned forward over Harry and held out the rod.
-"And that was just a warm-up."
+"And that was just a practice swing."

 Harry scowled at his father and picked himself up from the ground.
 Jaime, he noticed, had edged closer.
-"Just do it," his uncle mouthed.
+"Just do it," his uncle mouthed silently.

 Harry sighed.
-"Fine," he spat, accepting the rod from his father.
+"Fine."
+He snatched the rod from the King's hands.
 He'd never dared to show such insolence, not to his father, but he'd never been in this situation before, and he found that his years of memories and experience paled in comparison to the emotion he felt, the hot anger coursing through his veins.